 In the process of reviewing these topics, you may even find that you’re not practicing the safest online behaviors yourself.
 For example, how strong are your online passwords?
 Are you using the same online credentials for multiple accounts?

-When you think about the growing role of technology in our children’s lives, having a solid understanding of what constitutes responsible online behavior for your kid(s) will seem equally as important.
+When you think about the growing role of technology in our children’s lives, it is essential to have a plan.
+Having a solid understanding of what constitutes responsible online behavior for kids is a good place to start.
 After all, whether they’re crossing the street or surfing the net, you want your kids to be sensible, perceptive, and safe.